By Bromham Webmaster, Apr 8 2019 06:51PM

 A sergeant arrived and told them to meet in Devizes the next morning to join the Wiltshire Regiment.

-During the immediate months after landing on the beaches, they were engaged in many of the key battles to liberate France from the Germans.
+After the D Day landings they were engaged in many of the key battles to liberate France from the Germans.
 Both men attained the rank Sergeant.